Topics on topology and superstring theory: D-brane charges and K-theory - Part I

 is an isomorphism.
-This equivalence is lost at integral level, since the torsion part of $K(S)$ and $H^{\ev}(S, \mathbb{Z})$ are in general different.
-Moreover, since at integral level we do not apply the splitting principle, we do not really have Sen conjecture: the classification via Gysin map and cohomology are different, and the use of Gysin map is just \emph{suggested} by the equivalence at rational level, i.e., by the equivalene of the dynamics.
+This equivalence is lost at the integral level, since the torsion parts of $K(S)$ and $H^{\ev}(S, \mathbb{Z})$ are in general different.
+Moreover, since at the integral level the splitting principle does not apply, we cannot prove that the Sen conjecture holds: the classification via Gysin map and cohomology are different, and the use of the Gysin map is just \emph{suggested} by the equivalence at rational level, i.e.\ by the equivalence of the dynamics.